This article contains affiliate links.

 For something really special, try Mercer Hotel.
 The hotel is relatively new and during the renovation they discovered some old parts of the ancient Roman walls of Barcino in the hotel so you can sleep next to 2,000 year old walls.
 You can read my review here.

-Hotel Neri is housed in a Medieval palace in the heart of the old town.
+Hotel Neri is housed in a Medieval palace in the heart of the old town and is the city’s only Relais & Chateaux.
 You will find long velvet curtains blending into the balcony with wonderful views overlooking Neri square.
 Visit Neri Church to see remnants of the Civil War’s where you will find bullets and shrapnel indented into the back walls.

 For something more modern, stunning and elegant, try Mandarin Oriental, the city’s most exclusive hotel.
 Its rooftop bar has the best views and well, the service is what you can expect from the brand.